M-MComputerClub/BragerLoRaWanNetwork/App/readme.md

 # Brager LoRaWan Network for AirSenso sensor Web Aplication

-Aplikacja do zarządzania czujnikami AirSenso [Brager](https://www.brager.pl) company oraz podglądu ich danych.
+An application for managing AirSenso sensors from the [Brager](https://www.brager.pl) company and viewing their data on the map.

 ![Logo](../img/bragerLogo.png)